Stage 3: Enforcement – Debt Recovery

 Writ/warrant of control/execution

-If a judgement has been obtained a warrant of execution can be applied for regardless of whether:
+If a judgment has been obtained a warrant of execution can be applied for regardless of whether:

 - Any recovery made depends on the debtor’s ability to pay